pushkingav/rest-voting/readme.md

 **Developer's remarks**
 * You can find the REST API Documentation including curl commands in the `target/generated-docs/api-guide.html` after running tests and the mvn package task.
+For example it is placed at the root folder also.
 * The `last.voting.time` and other props described here are set in the `src\main\resources\application.properties`.
 * The `last.voting.time` is given in UTC and is proceeded in UTC.
 This prop is mentioned at the task description under the point "If user votes again the same day".
 * Please set the `application.http.port` property in the `application.properties` according to your tomcat settings.
 This is needed for tests and rest api documentation that is generated automatically on every package task.
 * There is a directory of dishes in db.
 See the DISHES table.